Exploring Self-Attention for Crop-type Classification Explainability: Crop-Type Classification Results

-The last 3 rows in Table \ref{tab:models_classification_results} show the classification results on the remaining classes after the occlusion of grassland, corn and winter barley, respectively.
-In comparison with the overall accuracy of the model trained on the entire dataset that is used for discovering the crop-type classification patterns, the occlusion of the grassland parcels leads to better overall discrimination for the remaining crops.
-On the other hand, the occlusion of the corn and winter barley parcels leads to a decrease in the overall accuracy of the remaining crops.
+The classification results of the different models used in the attention explainability analysis are provided in Table \ref{tab:models_classification_results}.
+As indicated in Section \ref{sec:experimental_setup}, these models were trained with the best configuration found from the hyperparameter tuning and by setting a fixed seed of 0.
+The model trained on the entire dataset produces an accuracy of 0.62 and F1 score of 0.64, as shown in the first row of Table \ref{tab:models_classification_results}.
+The next row shows that in comparison with the overall accuracy of the model trained on the entire dataset, the occlusion of the grassland parcels leads to better overall discrimination for the remaining crops.
+On the other hand, the occlusion of the corn and winter barley leads to a decrease in the overall accuracy of the remaining crops.